Port Arthur, Tasmania: Reputation and perception

 Port Arthur was sold as an inescapable prison, much like the later Alcatraz Island in the United States.
 Some prisoners were not discouraged by this, and tried to escape.
 Martin Cash successfully escaped along with two others.
-One of the most infamous incidents, simply for its bizarreness, was the escape attempt of one George "Billy" Hunt.
-Hunt disguised himself using a kangaroo hide and tried to flee across the Neck, but the half-starved guards on duty tried to shoot him to supplement their meagre rations.
-When he noticed them sighting him up, Hunt threw off his disguise and surrendered, receiving 150 lashes.

 Despite its reputation as a pioneering institution for the new, enlightened view of imprisonment, Port Arthur was still in reality as harsh and brutal as other penal settlements.
 Some critics might even suggest that its use of psychological punishment, compounded with no hope of escape, made it one of the worst.
 Some tales suggest that prisoners committed murder (an offence punishable by death) just to escape the desolation of life at the camp.
 The Isle of the Dead was the destination for all who died inside the prison camps.
 Of the 1,646 graves recorded to exist there, only 180, those of prison staff and military personnel, are marked.
 The prison closed in 1877.